 Women caught on to the benefits of social media immediately and have not looked back.
+Many women love having large followings and the instant feeling of satisfaction you get from having many people like your photos.
+In fact, using an Instagram bot, similar to the one found at https://kenji.ai, can help you to grow your Instagram profile exponentially.
+But there are a number of other reasons why women love social media.
 From the ability to express themselves, to stay in touch with family across the country, find long lost friends or make new ones.
 But realizing the strength of their voice has had the greatest impact on brands.
 As early as 2009, we were suggesting that social media would place the female consumer in control.
 We are pretty much there and it has only taken six years.
 So, what will happen over the next six years?

 If you are trying to reach the female, it is not enough to just understand her, marketers must figure out how she uses social media.
 It is no longer an to option to just be on social media.
 There must be a strategy.